Project Management Degree and Career Guide

 There are two types of accreditation: regional and national accreditation.
 National accreditations agencies are not tied to a specific geographic area, unlike regional agencies.
 The major difference between the two is credit transfer.
-Regionally-accredited institutions usually don’t accept credit from nationally-accredited institutions while nationally-accredited institutions accept credit from both nationally and regionally accredited institutions.
-There are three main national business bodies: AACSB, ACBSP, and IACBE; in addition to six regional bodies: WASC, NCSU, NCACS, SACS, MSACS, and NEASC.
-Accreditation is an important factor when considering to enroll in a project management program because it gives credibility to your degree thus improving your chances with employers.
+Regionally-accredited institutions usually don’t accept credit from nationally-accredited institutions, while nationally-accredited institutions accept credit from nationally and regionally accredited institutions.
+There are three main national business bodies: AACSB, ACBSP, IACBE, and six regional bodies: WASC, NCSU, NCACS, SACS, MSACS, and NEASC.
+Accreditation is an important factor when considering enrolling in a project management program because it gives credibility to your degree, thus improving your chances with employers.

 How long does it take to get a project management degree?

 The duration of completion depends on the level of the degree you are taking.
-An associate’s degree requires 2 years to complete while a bachelor’s degree takes roughly 4 years with a minimum of 120 credit hours to graduate.
-For a master’s degree, you need 1 or 2 years while a doctoral degree could take up to 6 years to finish.
-A certificate of project management is usually completed in just 1 year.
+An associate’s degree requires two years to complete, while a bachelor’s degree takes roughly four years to graduate with a minimum of 120 credit hours.
+For a master’s degree, you need 1 or 2 years, while a doctoral degree could take up to 6 years to finish.
+A certificate of project management is usually completed in just one year.

 Should I get my project management degree online?

 Many institutions offer online project management degrees.
 Pursuing an online degree has many advantages:

 However, an online degree may not be suitable for everyone.
 It requires a high level of self-discipline, and there’s little face-to-face interaction.
 If you decide to enroll in an online program, make sure a recognized accrediting agency accredits it as many of them are low quality and unaccredited.

 What project management degree jobs are available to graduates?